What are the Advanced Features of Web Proxy?

 Additional Functions of Web Proxy Servers

-Web proxies, which began as an online proxy to transport traffic between LAN and dial-up networks, have evolved to serve a variety of roles.
-They’ve also progressed from a software only web proxy to a more hardware and cloud-native product.
+Web proxies, which began as online proxies for transporting traffic between LANs and dial-up networks, have evolved to serve a variety of roles.
+They’ve also progressed from a software-only web proxy to a more hardware and cloud-native product.
 Some of the essential functional features added to the many web proxy products throughout the years include:

 Firewall:

 Since a web proxy distributes traffic to and from the Internet, firewall capabilities are a natural extension of traffic management.
-A proxy server may also operate as a firewall by adding a firewall layer with accompanying rules for permitting or restricting ports and IP address ranges in addition to its primary purpose.
+A proxy server may also operate as a firewall, adding a layer of security with accompanying rules that permit or restrict ports and IP address ranges, in addition to its primary purpose.

 Caching:

-Web proxies compile a history of the kinds of material that gets provided to users.
-This data is a wealth of information that may be used wisely to identify the material becoming viral or visited most frequently.
-Proxy servers have associated storage due to storing frequently visited material in a cache.
-This method conserves a significant amount of Internet bandwidth while speeding up customer web browsing.
+Web proxies compile a history of the kinds of content provided to users.
+This data is a wealth of information that may be used wisely to identify the material that is becoming viral or is visited most frequently.
+Proxy servers have associated storage because they cache frequently visited material.
+This method conserves significant Internet bandwidth while speeding up customer web browsing.

 Content Filtering:

-Because they function at the application layer, online proxies may be used to filter online information based on predefined criteria.
+Because they operate at the application layer, online proxies can filter online content based on predefined criteria.
 When combined with firewall credentials, this functionality provides enterprises with the most flexibility in enforcing Internet access and online surfing policies for their employees.

 Load Distribution: